Occurred-at, collected-at and updated-at

 updated_date fields on each Event.
 The Query API has two views which allow you to find Events filtered by both

 timestamp timescales.
 It also lets you query for Events that have been updated since a given date.

 Using the Query API over time

-The Query API is updated every day.
+The Query API is updated continuously, usually within one hour of current activity.
 It has two views (as documented in the Query API page):

 observed.
 Once a day's worth of data is collected and made available via its